-- Two sets of DNP experiments are performed using two different 9.5 mm spherical rotors.
-One rotor features a cylindrical 300 sample chamber (Figure 5b) with 124 μL sample volume.
-The second features a spherical sample chamber (Figure 5c), resulting in a 223 μL sample volume.
-A maximum H DNP enhancement of 256 is observed for the spherical rotor containing a cylindrical sample chamber (Figure 6a) using 8.4 W of microwave power with a sample temperature of 107 K. The power vs. enhancement curve for this sample is shown in Figure 6b, with saturation at 6.3 W. Using a 9.5 mm spherical-shell rotor a maximum DNP H enhancement of 200 is obtained using 9 W of microwave power with a sample temperature of 105 K. This - 305 is shown in the cross effect power vs. enhancement curve for the spherical-shell rotor (Figure 7a).
-The DNP build-up (characterized by a time constant, $T_1$ DNP) is also recorded on the sample in the spherical-shell rotor (Figure 7b), showing the build-up of the enhanced signal with time of microwave irradiation.
+Two sets of DNP experiments are performed using two different 9.5 mm spherical rotors.
+One rotor features a cylindrical sample chamber (Figure 4b) with 124 μL sample volume.
+The second features a spherical sample chamber (Figure 4c), resulting in a 223 μL sample volume.
+A maximum H DNP enhancement of 256 is observed for the spherical rotor containing a cylindrical sample chamber (Figure 5a) using 8.4 W of microwave power with a sample temperature of 107 K. The power vs. enhancement curve for this sample is shown in Figure 5b, with saturation at 6.3 W. Using a 9.5 mm spherical-shell rotor a maximum DNP H enhancement of 200 is obtained using 9 W of microwave power with a sample temperature of 105 K. This is shown in the cross effect power vs. enhancement curve for the spherical-shell rotor (Figure 6a).
+The DNP build-up

+(characterized by a time constant, $T_1$ DNP) is also recorded on the sample in the spherical-shell rotor (Figure 6b), showing the build-up of the enhanced signal with time of microwave irradiation.

+Fig. 5.
+DNP Results using Small Volume Sphere (124 μL Sample Volume). (a) DNP enhancement of 256 on C, N Urea with 20 mM AMPUPol in 60/30/10 d8-glycerol/D2O/H2O at a spinning frequency of 2 kHz and a temperature of 107 K. (b) DNP cross effect saturation using and enhancement vs. power curve showing saturation at 6.3 W of power.

 Fig. 6.
-DNP Results using Small Volume Sphere (124 μL Sample Volume). (a) DNP enhancement of 256 on C, N Urea with 20 mM 310 AMPUPol in 60/30/10 d8-glycerol/D2O/H2O at a spinning frequency of 2 kHz and a temperature of 107 K. (b) DNP cross effect saturation using and enhancement vs. power curve showing saturation at 6.3 W of power.

-Fig. 7.
-DNP Results using Spherical-shell Rotor (223 $\mu$ L Sample Volume). (a) DNP cross effect saturation using a power vs. enhancement curve showing saturation at 9 W. (b) T1 DNP experiment showing the optimal T1,DNP of 3.7 seconds as the DNP transfer period.
+DNP Results using Spherical-shell Rotor (223 μL Sample Volume). (a) DNP cross effect saturation using a power vs. enhancement curve showing saturation at 9 W. (b) T1 DNP experiment showing the optimal T1,DNP of 3.7 seconds as the DNP transfer period.

 The enhancement of 256 observed on the cylindrical-chamber spherical rotor matches the results from cylindrical rotor experiments with this sample (Albert et al., 2017).
 It is known that DNP enhancements are dependent on temperature (Rosay et al., 2010; Albert et al., 2017), spinning frequency (Mentink-Vigier et al., 2015; Purea et al., 2019), microwave power (Rosay et al., 2010), and microwave homogeneity (Rosay et al., 2010; Bajaj et al., 2007; Nanni et al., 2011).
 A combination of these factors could explain the lower enhancement on the spherical-shell rotor.
-First, increasing the microwave power incident on the sample increases the sample temperature, as can be seen in the microwave power vs. temperature plot for the spherical-shell rotor in Figure 8.
-While this type of temperature increase is typical in conventional DNP (Purea et al., 2019), temperatures in the case of the spherical-shell rotor reach 118 K. Because temperature detrimentally affects enhancement (Rosay et al.,

-2010), it is reasonable to suggest that the signal comprising the final points of the curve in Figure 7b are adversely affected by

-- 325 the increase in temperature, where lower temperatures would have allowed for higher enhancements before saturation of the cross effect.
+First, increasing the microwave power incident on the sample increases the sample temperature, as can be seen in the microwave power vs. temperature plot for the sphericalshell rotor in Figure 7.
+While this type of temperature increase is typical in conventional DNP (Purea et al., 2019), temperatures in the case of the spherical-shell rotor reach 118 K. Because temperature detrimentally affects enhancement (Rosay et al., 2010), it is reasonable to suggest that the signal comprising the final points of the curve in Figure 6b are adversely affected by the increase in temperature, where lower temperatures would have allowed for higher enhancements before saturation of the cross effect.
 These effects would be mitigated in the case of the cylindrical-chamber spherical rotor since the thicker sapphire better dissipates the heat from the sample.
-It is also possible that the difference in the thickness of the two spherical rotors could lead to a difference in the efficiency of microwave transmission (Thurber et al., 2013).
-Another possible reason for the overall lower DNP enhancement is that the microwave homogeneity across the sample in the larger, spherical-shell rotor is - 330 poorer than that for the cylindrical chamber (Bajaj et al., 2007; Rosay et al., 2010; Nanni et al., 2011).
-Additionally, the greater amount of sapphire that is in contact with a cylindrical surface area of sample (rather than spherical) allows for better heat transfer from the sample to the cooled sapphire, resulting in a difference in sample cooling between the two spherical rotors, which could affect the relative enhancements.
+Another possible reason for the higher temperature is that the microwave homogeneity across the sample in the larger, spherical-shell rotor is poorer than that for the cylindrical chamber, resulting in an overall lower enhancement (Bajaj et al., 2007; Rosay et al., 2010; Nanni et al., 2011).

-345 Fig. 8.
+Fig. 7.
 Microwave Heating Spherical-shell Rotor.
-Sample temperature vs. microwave power during DNP acquisition with the sphericalshell rotor.
+Sample temperature vs. microwave power during DNP acquisition with the spherical-shell rotor.
 Sample heating reaches 118 K at 16 W of microwave power.